Preparation: 45 minutes

 Slice the onion and put it into a saucepan to sweat, add a good knob of butter and the garlic.
 When the onions are soft but not brown, add the garam masala, turmeric ginger, cumin cardamon pods and mustard.

-Allow the onions and spices to cook for a further 5 minutes, then add the water, dried fruit and vinegar mixture, and simmer for a further 10 minutes.
+Allow the onions and spices to cook for a further 5 minutes, add the water, dried fruit and vinegar mixture, and simmer for a further 10 minutes.

 Ready to Eat – Time to Cook the FIsh